kdillo893/DevStackPractice/README.md

       1. example ```CREATE ROLE my_db_role WITH PASSWORD 'testdb*123' LOGIN SUPERUSER CREATEDB;```
    5. exit from the postgres psql and user session and test logging in with your role/user with password using ```psql -U [role/user] -d [dbname]``` to see if your user can access the things specified.

-## TODO: move from Maven to Gradle
+Still solving some permission issues, I had some issues when setting it up again.

+## Dependency management system
 Gradle looks so much nicer and has a lot less wrapping of elements for which dependencies are required.
+Tried both across different projects, not much of a difference but gradle packages things to run with the project.

 ## maven
 I'm mainly using Maven to import and download jars for runtime rather than dealing with "finding a dependency around the web and downloading separately".